rapidsai/nx-cugraph/CONTRIBUTING.md

 The pre-commit hooks configured for this repository consist of a number of linters and auto-formatters that we summarize here.
 For a full and current list, please see the `.pre-commit-config.yaml` file.

-- `validate-pyproject`: Validation library for simple check on `pyproject.toml`.
-- `autoflake`: Removes unused imports and unused variables as reported by pyflakes.
-- `isort`: Sorts imports.
-- `pyupgrade`: A tool (and pre-commit hook) to automatically upgrade syntax for newer versions of the language.
-- `black`: Auto-formats Python code to conform to the PEP 8 style guide.
-- `ruff-pre-commit`:  A pre-commit hook for Ruff.
-- `flake8`: Lints Python code for syntax errors and common code style issues.
-- `yesqa`: Automatically remove unnecessary `# noqa` comments.
-- `codespell`: Checks for spelling mistakes.
-- `dependency-file-generator`: Generates conda `environment.yaml` ifles and `requirements.txt` files from a single YAML file named `dependencies.yaml`
-- _Copyright header checker and auto-formatter_: Ensures the copyright headers of files are up-to-date and in the correct format.

 ### Managing PR labels